chrisjberry/datafluencyCB/docs/index.md

 \

-It also contains details of:
+It also contains a link to the:

 - the **Analysis Assessment** (50% of module grade) (released in 3rd session)

-- the assessment FAQs
+- FAQs

 \